614 Exteriors is the ONLY Atlas PRO+™ Diamond Level Contractor in the Greater Columbus Area and only 1 of 3 in the state of Ohio

 What is the Least Expensive Roof Replacement?

 A roof replacement involves tearing off old materials, inspecting the decking, installing underlayment and flashing, and then applying new shingles.
 Even if you select the cheapest shingles, cutting corners on labor or materials can lead to premature failure.
-Roofing experts caution against chasing the lowest bid; Bill Ragan Roofing notes that homeowners who “try to find the cheapest roof replacement” often experience premature roof failure.
+Roofing experts caution against chasing the lowest bid.
+Homeowners who try to find the cheapest roof replacement often experience premature roof failure.
 Instead, look for a competitive but realistic quote that includes all necessary components—deck repairs, drip edge, ice and water shield, ventilation and ridge caps.
 Investing a little more up front can add years of life to your roof and minimize future repair bills.

 Metal, Tile and Other Roofing Materials